kcleland0818/java-variables/README.md

 // The variable, name2, is declared
 String name2;

-// The variable, name2, is now initialized to "Emily" name2 = "Emily";
+// The variable, name2, is now initialized to "Hua" name2 = "Hua";
 ```

 When we declare and initialize a variable at the same time, we must put the data